HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/tagrate_managing/syn_scope/wcm_tagrate_syncscope_item.md

 To automatically run scope synchronization whenever an item changes in the web content system, specify the tagging.syndication.enableItemModificationSynchronization property in the Web Content Manager configuration service.

-!!!note
-    This type of synchronization works only for individual item changes.
+**Note:** This type of synchronization works only for individual item changes.
 For example, this type of synchronization is not automatically run when an entire site area or folder is moved.
 To synchronize scopes after such a change, you can run synchronization manually.

-1. Log in to the WebSphere® Integrated Solutions Console (`http://hostname.example.com:10027/ibm/console`).
+1. Log in to the WebSphere® Integrated Solutions Console \(`http://hostname.example.com:10027/ibm/console`\).

-2. Click **Resources > Resource Environment > Resource Environment Providers**.
+2. Click **Resources** \> **Resource Environment** \> **Resource Environment Providers**.

 3. Click **WCM WCMConfigService**.